 One of the advantages of a partnership is far easier to set up and start, cost-wise, than an LLC.
-Formation fees, state fees and filing fees must all be paid when an LLC is established.
+Formation fees, state fees, and filing fees must all be paid when an LLC is established.

 Less paperwork is involved when setting up a partnership than when an LLC is formed.
-Another advantage of partnership is that it can be initiated without the need for any formal process.
+Another advantage of a partnership is that it can be initiated without the need for any formal process.

 I can assist you in establishing a partnership or an LLC.
-Just contact me, Sam Mollaei Esq., business lawyer at firstname.lastname@example.org for further details and information.
+Just contact me, Sam Mollaei Esq., a business lawyer at firstname.lastname@example.org for further details and information.